jp4589-lang/Gen-AI-Group-Project/README.md

 - **API Docs:** http://localhost:8000/docs (when running)
 - **Health Check:** http://localhost:8000/health

-## 🔐 Security Notes

-- CORS is enabled for all origins (development mode)
-- For production, restrict CORS to specific domains
-- Add authentication for public deployments
-- Use HTTPS in production environments

 ## 📄 License

 This project uses the InstructPix2Pix model which is subject to its own license terms.